SalomePlatform/shaper/src/CollectionPlugin/doc/groupFeature.rst

 Group
 =====

-A groups is a set of geometrical entities created by selection.
+A group is a set of geometrical entities created by selection of sub-shapes of the same type.
 To create a Group in the active part:

 #. select in the Main Menu *Features - > Group* item  or